 Hitty’s Floral Dress

-Summer is finally here!
+Summer is almost here!
 What could be more appealing than a relaxing walk in the garden?
 Maybe it’s a dress for Hitty that embodies that feeling!
 Hitty’s Floral Dress is one of three original dresses from Hitty’s wardrobe in the Stockbridge Library (see “Who is Hitty?“).

 Hitty’s Floral Dress in the Stockbridge Library.
 Courtesy of Alice Swann.